100 Notable alumni of

 -

 Dillon Michael Tate is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Toronto Blue Jays.
-He played college baseball at the University of California, Santa Barbara.
-The Texas Rangers selected Tate in the first round of the 2015 MLB draft and traded him to the New York Yankees during the 2016 season.
+Tate played college baseball at the University of California, Santa Barbara.
+The Texas Rangers selected him in the first round of the 2015 MLB draft and traded him to the New York Yankees during the 2016 season.
 He was traded to the Orioles close to the 2018 trade deadline and made his MLB debut with them in 2019.

 -